Wizards & Muggles: Part 1 Pre-Seclusion Era

 In Historic times, the two sectors of human society would, at various periods, even have shared their research projects (often, quite possibly, between family members within those families in which only a few members possessed active magic).
 Few of the results from such early periods are likely to be still regarded as significant in the history of the Science of the mundane world.
 We have no way of determining whether this is also the case regarding magical research.
-Among Muggles, to whom any magical component is either inaccessible or excessively hazardous, any remnants of such cooperative scholarly research and philosophy would probably only provide historical oddities to modern-day researchers and historians.
+Among Muggles, to whom any magical component of a study is either inaccessible or excessively hazardous, any remnants of such cooperative scholarly research and philosophy would probably only provide historical oddities to modern-day researchers and historians.

 It practically goes without saying that a historical cycle of periods of assimilation alternating with periods of persecution was probably as widely experienced by wizards as they have been endured by any other group which has been identified as not comprising a part of the “norm”.
 But until the level of Magical “technology” reached the point that this portion of the population were able to seal themselves off from their neighbors there would have been no escape from at least some level of participation in Muggle society, and much of wizards’ survival would have been dependent upon their ability to “fit in”.

 And, for that matter, the specific and widespread “hunting” of witches was quite a late development in European history.
 Not that witches had not at various times been arrested, condemned, and executed since — at least — the 12th century, for we know this to have been the case.
-But, prior to the Reformation, these incidents were usually very local affairs and had not necessarily taken place under government sanction.
+But, prior to the Reformation, these incidents were usually very local affairs concerning specific crimes, and had not necessarily taken place under government sanction.